BeoSound 5c

 Power connector - jumper pins 13 and 14

-Wire up the daughterboard
+Wire up the daughterboard Optional (for IR remote support)

 Cut open a USB-A cable and connect to the USB header on the daughterboard.
 You can either connect directly to the header pins, or pull out the connectors and attach cables that way (easier if your cables don't fit the header - normal USB cables tend to be too soft).